thuijskens/thuijskens.github.io/_drafts/useful-code-is-production-code.md

 - Use a **pipeline framework** for your engineering and modelling workflows.
   - Frameworks like [Apache Airflow](https://airflow.apache.org/) and [Luigi](https://luigi.readthedocs.io/en/stable/) are a great way to make your code inherently modular.
-  - They allow you to build your workflow as a series of nodes in a graph, and usually gives you stuff like dependency management and workflow execution for free.
+  - They allow you to build your workflow as a series of nodes in a graph, and usually gives you things like dependency management and workflow execution for free.
 - Write **unit tests** for your codebase.
   - Pick a unit testing framework (like [nose](https://nose.readthedocs.io/en/latest/) or [pytest](https://docs.pytest.org/en/latest/)) and stick with it.
   - Writing unit tests can be cumbersome, but you want these tests in your codebase to ensure everything behaves as expected!
 This is especially important in data science, where we deal a lot with black-box algorithms.